Fifteenth Bank

-The Fifteenth National Bank, from 1897 the Fifteenth Bank (十五銀行, Jugo Ginko), established in 1877 in Tokyo, was initially the largest of the early National Banks in Meiji Japan.
+The Fifteenth National Bank, from 1897 the Fifteenth Bank (十五銀行, Jugo Ginko) was a Japanese bank that operated between 1877 and 1944.

+It was established in 1877 in Tokyo and was initially the largest of the early National Banks in Meiji Japan.
 Its failure in 1927 was a climactic point of the Shōwa financial crisis.
 It was subsequently reorganized by the Japanese government, and eventually absorbed in 1944 by the Teikoku Bank, itself a predecessor of SMBC Group.